To Enlarge Images – Right Click Image then Open in a New Tab.

 Observe what Water Plants are Available through the Seasons..

-Plants Growing in the Water are FULL of Natural Minerials and Vitamins.
+Plants Growing in the Water are FULL of Natural Minerals and Vitamins.

-Not All Ponds have Adequate Plants for a Healthy Diet.
+Not All Ponds have Adequate Plants for a Compete Healthy Diet.

-Plant Grown..
 Beautiful to View..
-Barron of Food for WaterFowl.
+May be Barren of Food for WaterFowl.

 A Public Lake Treated with a VERY Dark Shade Plant Control Product.